Kajal4414/Scripts/Linux/readme.md

 - Visit the GitHub repository: [https://github.com/Fausto-Korpsvart/Tokyo-Night-GTK-Theme](https://github.com/Fausto-Korpsvart/Tokyo-Night-GTK-Theme)
 - Click the green "Code" button and select "Download ZIP".
 - Extract the downloaded ZIP file to a convenient location, like your Downloads folder.
+    > **Recommendation**: Avoid the 'Download ZIP' button, as its compression can remove soft links and ruin a large part of the pack.

 **2. Move the theme files:**